By Dr. Marc Grossman O.D.L.Ac.

 - Neck strain, shoulder, and upper and lower back pain

 - Occasional double vision, or eye-coordination problems

-Add to these, the rise in related insomnia issues and the potentially devasting impact of computer-related eye issues comes into focus.
-Consider our near obsession of checking email, for example.
-The blue light our phones give off in throws off the internal rhythm that allows us to sleep peacefully.
+Add to these, the rise in related insomnia issues and the potentially devasting impact of computer-related eye issues come into focus.
+Consider our near obsession with checking email, for example.
+The blue light our phones give off throws off the internal rhythm that allows us to sleep peacefully.
 And it’s not just a problem for adults.
 Nearly 75% of children now use some sort of electronic device in their bedroom, which risks adversely impacting their sleep patterns and contributing to social adjustment and behavioral problems in school and at home, and surprisingly, weight gain.